-That’s right—it exists—November 19 is International Men’s Day!
-International Men’s Day was inaugurated on February 7, 1992, by Thomas Oaster.
-Its objectives include focusing on men’s and boys’ health, promoting gender equality, improving gender relations, and highlighting male role models.
+Fathers have Father’s Day — but what about guys without kids?
+International Men’s Day, on November 19, focuses on men’s health, gender equality, improving gender relations, and highlighting male role models.
 Since its inception, International Men’s Day has been an opportunity to promote positive expressions of masculinity and celebrate all men.
-International Men’s Day is also an opportunity to recognize men who don’t fall into traditional manifestations of masculinity, such as gay and bisexual men, transmen, or masculine non-binary people.
+International Men’s Day is also an opportunity to recognize men who don’t fall into traditional manifestations of masculinity, such as gay and bisexual men, transgender, or masculine non-binary people.
 So this International Men’s Day, celebrate the men in your life with us, in whatever shape they come!

 International Men’s Day Activities